Merkel seeks help for EU jobless, critics call it electioneering

 A French diplomatic source said Merkel wanted to appear "sensitive to the ideas of the SDP whose votes she is trying to capture" while showing Europe that Germany had a sense of solidarity.

-Brussels-based think-tank Bruegel said that instead of funds for youth unemployment programmes, the focus should be creating conditions for growth by pushing ahead with reforms like a banking union.
+Brussels-based think-tank Bruegel said that instead of funds for youth unemployment programs, the focus should be creating conditions for growth by pushing ahead with reforms like a banking union.

 "The priority to cut youth (and adult) unemployment should be growth," Bruegel economist Andre Sapir said.